rust-lang/rfcs/text/0000-procedural-vtables.md

 }
 ```

-Now, if you want to implement a fancier vtable, this RFC enables you to do that.
+If you want to implement a fancier vtable, this RFC enables you to do that.

 ## Null terminated strings (std::ffi::CStr)